yanqiangyu/Games/README.md

 05/02/2020      Finally it is ready for multiplayer.
 Auto play is still glitchy.

-04/20/2020	I have the basic client HTML5 and JS framework and a basic java HTTP server proxy through Apache
+04/20/2020	I have the basic client HTML5 and JS framework and a sun java HTTP server proxy through Apache

 Steve Yu